 Frequent stretching keeps a proper blood and nutrient supply to the working muscles and tissues throughout the workday.
-Stretching also helps prevent fatigue and discomfort and can also decrease the risk of musculoskeletal disorder (MSD) injuries while reducing stress and increasing energy.
+Stretching also helps prevent fatigue and discomfort and can decrease the risk of musculoskeletal disorder (MSD) injuries while reducing stress and increasing energy.

 Pre-work Stretching Suggestions: